Welcome to the Coachella Valley Quilt Guild

 Centrally located in the beautiful Coachella Valley of Southern California.
 The Guild shall be a non profit organization established to promote appreciation of quilting, to share and to uphold the heritage of a timeless folk art, and to further the education and skill levels of the members of the guild.

-2023 Opportunity Quilt
+2025 Opportunity Quilt

-Machine Quilted by Treese Pflum
+Quilted by Treese Pflum

 Second Saturday of the month